whichdigital/webpack-react-workflow/README.md

 ## Installation
 ```
-npm install webpack -g
-npm install karma-cli -g
 npm install
 ```

 ## Workflow
-1. Run webpack-dev-server.js with Node.
-This will run `webpack-dev-server` with HMR enabled on port 5000:
+1. Run `webpack-dev-server` acting as a static content HTTP server with hot module replacement enabled on port 5000:
 >```
->node webpack-dev-server.js
+>npm run dev-server
 >```

 2. Run an HTTP server on port 5001.
 This is going to handle your back-end application (e.g. Rails).
-One of the available options is [http-server](https://www.npmjs.com/package/http-server).
+We have opted for [http-server](https://www.npmjs.com/package/http-server).
 >```
->http-server -p 5001
+>npm start
 >```

 3. Open http://localhost:5001 in your browser.